taynefemple/developer-exercise/README.markdown

 Please complete all of the following exercises.
-When you are finished, please zip up the exercises and email as an attachment to developers@benchprep.com
+When you are finished, please zip up the exercises and email as an attachment once completed to developers@benchprep.com

 If you have any questions, feel free to email your hiring facilitator.